lPrimemaster/mulex-fk/docs/backends.md

 }
 ```

+If you wish to pass the argument to the backend constructor, it must be passed
+by reference, const-reference or have global storage.

 #### Python
 This feature is not supported.
 To make your own custom arguments, make use of
 python's builtin argparse module.